json-schema-org/website/pages/overview/what-is-jsonschema.md

 4. **Apply to your use case**

-    When you have a defined schema and valid JSON data, the possibilities are endless.
+    When you have a defined schema and valid JSON data, the possibilities are vast.
 You can do additional data processing, set up error handling, and integrate your validated data with APIs, other applications, and business logic.

 ## Why developers use JSON Schema